scylladb/scylladb/docs/operating-scylla/procedures/tips/benchmark-tips.rst

 Conclusion
 ----------

-Maximizing Scylla performance does require some effort even though Scylla will do its best to reduce the amount of configuration.
+Maximizing ScyllaDB performance does require some effort even though ScyllaDB will do its best to reduce the amount of configuration.
 If the best practices are correctly applied, then most common performance problems will be prevented.